 3. THE CITY: There's a reason why Moviemaker Magazine consistently names Austin one of the best cities to live and work as a moviemaker.
 Perhaps one of the only cities where you can eat authentic BBQ, go to chicken shit bingo and try vegan ice cream in the same night, Austin is rich with culture and renowned for its hospitality and it supportive and innovative film community.

 4. THE INDUSTRY PRESENCE: Each year we have a plethora of distributors, agents, producers, and industry insiders that attend and participate in the Festival, excited to meet new faces.
 Many films are picked up for distribution and many important introductions are made each year in our movie theaters, conference halls, and party venues.
-In addition, Jury Award winners are decided each year by esteemed and celebrated judges, including executives from Sony Pictures Animation, The Orchard, Roadside Attractions, Showtime, CBS Films, POV, Seed&Spark, Oscilloscope Laboratories, and Gravitas Ventures
+In addition, Jury Award winners are decided each year by esteemed and celebrated judges, including executives from Sony Pictures Animation, MGM, Netflix, Roadside Attractions, Anonymous Content, Walt Disney Animation, Showtime, CBS Films, POV, Seed&Spark, Oscilloscope Laboratories, and Gravitas Ventures.

 5. THE AFF HUB: We can guarantee that AFF isn’t your average fest.
 Yes, there’s incredible barbecue.
 Yes, the margaritas can’t be beat.
 But what's most apparent is the hub of filmmakers and supporters that continues to grow around the Festival.
 There are no velvet ropes here, and registrants and filmmakers are known to rendezvous with the best of them.
 At our parties, relationships are made and subsequent babies are created (in this metaphor the babies are films.
 Or babies.
 We don't judge).